IH (International Harvester) Logo

 IH (international harvester) LogoIH Logo PNG

-The IH logo allows you to look at the company’s equipment from above and appreciate the miracles that it can do on the field.
-In the sign of harmony, completeness, and compactness.
+The IH logo lets you look at the company’s equipment from above and appreciate the miracles it can perform on the field, embodying harmony, completeness, and compactness.
 The emblem tells about the ability to design and create new machines.

 IH: Brand overview